broding/unity-container/README.md

 Create the parent GameObject and add the ```FoodContainer``` script.
 ![Create the container GameObject](https://user-images.githubusercontent.com/2270398/47284143-8bd53400-d5e6-11e8-9c65-8b767bc1b13e.png)
 #### Create the container item GameObject
 Create the item GameObject as a child of the container GameObject and ad the ```FoodItem``` script.
 This GameObject will serve as a template for all the items.
-In our example we also attached a Text to it.
+In our example we also attached a Text to it so show the name of the food.
 ![Create the container GameObject](https://user-images.githubusercontent.com/2270398/47284144-8ed02480-d5e6-11e8-9a9d-c07b8662121a.png)
 ### Assign the template item
 Assign the ```FoodItem``` component to the ```ItemTemplate``` field on the ```FoodContainer``` script.

 ### Using the container
 That's all!
 All we need to do is feed some data to the container.
 For this we use the ```UpdateContainer()``` method.
+For this example we call the method in the ```Start()``` method the of ```FoodContainer``` itself, but it can be done from everywhere.
 ```c#
 public class FoodContainer : Container<FoodItem, Food> {
     private void Start() {